alexlundry/PPOL563/Week 3 - EDA/EDA-in-R.md

 help(package = "gapminder")
 ```

-From here, we can see there are two datasets available: ‘gapminder’ and
+From here, we can see there are two datasets available: `gapminder` and
-‘gapminder_unfiltered’.
+`gapminder_unfiltered`.
 We can again use the help option to get more
 information:

 ``` r